-The Nominating and Corporate Governance Committee is comprised of Messrs.
-Staley, Packard, Sturdivant and Krueger and Ms. Dano, and is chaired by Ms. Dano.
-This committee is generally responsible for recruiting and retaining qualified persons to serve on our Board, including proposing such individuals to our Board for nomination for election as directors; evaluating the performance, size and composition of our Board; establishing procedures for the consideration of Board of Director candidates recommended by the Company's stockholders; assessing the independence of each member of our Board; reviewing the compensation of directors for service on our Board and its committees and recommend to the full Board changes in compensation; and overseeing our compliance activities.
-The Nominating and Corporate Governance Committee met four times during 2019.
+The Nominating and Corporate Governance Committee is currently comprised of Messrs.
+Akolawala, Sturdivant and Krueger and Mses.
+Dano and Bacus, and is chaired by Ms. Dano.
+This committee is generally responsible for recruiting and retaining qualified persons to serve on our Board, including proposing such individuals to our Board for nomination for election as directors; evaluating the performance, size and composition of our Board; establishing procedures for the consideration of Board of Director candidates recommended by the Company's stockholders; assessing the independence of each member of our Board; reviewing the compensation of directors for service on our Board and its committees and recommend to the full Board changes in compensation; assisting the Board in its oversight of corporate social responsibility, significant public policy issues and ESG matters; providing oversight, guidance and perspective to management regarding the Company's initiatives, processes, policies, and public disclosures pertaining to ESG matters within the Company's ESG strategy; reviewing the Company's significant corporate social responsibility issues, if any, that impact the Company's ESG strategy, including but not limited to employee health and safety considerations and the environmental impact of the Company's operations; and corporate Governance Committee met four times during 2023.